 Late Life Divorce

 Alimony, which is known as spousal maintenance in Texas, is rarely granted in Texas divorces, but is available in certain circumstances.
 If one party lacks the resources to sufficiently provide for his or her reasonable needs and the parties have been married for ten or more years, a court may choose to award alimony.
-In order to obtain alimony, the spouse seeking support must show that he or she has diligently attempted to earn sufficient income to support his or her needs, or has attempted to develop the skills necessary to earn a sufficient income.
+In order to obtain alimony, the spouse seeking support must show that he or she has diligently attempted to earn sufficient income to support his or her needs or has attempted to develop the skills necessary to earn a sufficient income.
 The duration of alimony is limited by state law.
-If the parties were married for ten to twenty years, alimony cannot be granted for more than five years.
-If a marriage lasted twenty to thirty years, alimony can be granted for up to seven years.
-Finally, if a couple was married for thirty years or longer, alimony can be granted for up to ten years.
+If the parties were married for 10 to 20 years, alimony cannot be granted for more than five years.
+If a marriage lasted 20 to 30 years, alimony can be granted for up to seven years.
+Finally, if a couple was married for 30 years or longer, alimony can be granted for up to 10 years.
 If the spouse receiving alimony is disabled, alimony may be granted indefinitely.
-The amount of money the party paying alimony is obligated to pay is limited to the lower of twenty percent of his or her average gross income or $5,000.00 per month.Social Security Retirement Benefits
+The amount of money the party paying alimony is obligated to pay is limited to the lower of 20 percent of his or her average gross income or $5,000.00 per month.Social Security Retirement Benefits

 Deciding to divorce is never easy, and when a couple that has spent decades together chooses to divorce it can be an especially distressing and difficult decision.
 If you are at an advanced age and intend to seek a divorce, it is wise to choose an attorney who can help to make the process as seamless as possible, while striving to help you keep a fair share of marital assets.
-At the McClure Law Group, we are sensitive to the emotional and financial complexities that come with a late life divorce, and will work diligently to help you pursue a fair outcome.
-We have a Collin County office in Plano (by appointment), and represent individuals in Dallas, Fort Worth, Garland, Richardson, Irving, McKinney, Frisco, and Rockwall.
+At the McClure Law Group, we are sensitive to the emotional and financial complexities that come with a late life divorce and will work diligently to help you pursue a fair outcome.
 We also represent parties in other cities in Dallas, Grayson, Denton, Collin, Tarrant, and Rockwall Counties.
 Contact us at 214.692.8200 or via our online form to set up a consultation.